 If you see "S1" or "S2" next to a date (for example, 8/8) that means there were 2 circulars from that source that week.
 Expect that to happen 2 or 3 times a year.

 Some weeks there are additional inserts from certain stores or manufacturers.
 For example, Procter & Gamble issues a monthly "Brandsaver" circular, General Mills has special circulars, and Kroger (and related chains) have special coupon circulars.
 Those coupons will be noted with a "P&G" or a "GM" or "KG" after the date.

 Each state's stores change their prices on different days.
 This site's priority is to have price changes available in a timely manner.
-Most price lists are updated the morning prices change.
+Most price lists are updated the morning prices change and most of our national store lists have Preview lists available a few days before prices change.
 In the rare case of a delay, there will be a specific message indicating when the list will be updated.

 The key to saving with this program is consistency and planning.
 Get the Sunday newspaper coupons every week and save the entire circular, and take advantage of the Grocery Deals list every week to save on a wide range of products.
 Always check your state's Grocery Coupon Database to see all the coupons available.
 The basic concepts include:

 --Plan, plan, plan.
 Planning your list before you go to the store will reduce your grocery spending.
 Plan your meals using sale items from the weekly list.
 That is why our lists show the major meat, chicken and fish sales each week even though they rarely have coupons.
 When you have a plan, you also spend less time in the grocery store.
 Studies show that the more time you spend in the store, the more money you spend.
 Avoid impulse shopping and never shop when you are hungry.